What is a special assessment district?

 They offer a lake association member (riparian landowner) a seat a the table and a vote!
 The other board members have expertise in local water management (ie: drain commissioner) and this board dedicated solely to the health and treatment of your lake!
 Every meeting is about your lake, it's needs and services.

-Lake boards do not replace the need or role of the lake association, it replaces the township board with members that have more expertise and a singular focus, making for better discussion and decisions.
+Lake boards do not replace the need or role of the lake association, it replaces the township board with members that have more expertise and the board has a singular focus, making for better discussion and faster decisions.

 Most GLB members are not paid to attend meetings, but they can be.
 If needed, the GLB can and should retain an attorney to stay current with legal requirements, guidelines and deadlines.
 GLB meetings are efficient and open to everyone!